"

 Film

-Words, statements, sounds, voice intonations, diction, descriptions, questions, repetition, rhythm, colloquialisms, slang, sensory language, tone, jargon, syllable stress, syllable articulation, accent, language, loudness, softness, sound effects, white noise, background noise, music, vocal tics or fillers, pauses, silences, hand gestures, body movements, laughter, snorts, throat clearing, etc. letters, punctuation, grammar, diction, language, perspective, tone, word choice, rhythm, sensory language, paragraph breaks, headers, footers, margins, columns, typeface, fonts, letter spacing, line spacing, negative space, order, visual hierarchy, headline, title, byline, subtitles, lists, narrative, exposition, facts, data, statistics, claims, testimony, dialogue, introductions, conclusions, document length, letter size, word count, etc. color, contrast, hue, brightness, saturation, line thickness, shapes, frame, representation, subjects, angle, perspective, objects, vanishing point, horizon, blur, transparency, resolution, quality, caption, title, labels, size, composition, negative space, visual hierarchy, layout, foreground, background, focus, shadows, light, etc. panning, zoom, frame, angle, perspective, color, contrast, hue, brightness, saturation, shapes, frame, representation, subjects, objects, vanishing point, horizon, blur, transparency, resolution, quality, caption, title, size, composition, negative space, visual hierarchy, layout, foreground, background, focus, shadows, light, sound effects, white noise, background noise, music, silence, gestures, movement, etc.
+Components: Words, statements, sounds, voice intonations, diction, descriptions, questions, repetition, rhythm, colloquialisms, slang, sensory language, tone, jargon, syllable stress, syllable articulation, accent, language, loudness, softness, sound effects, white noise, background noise, music, vocal tics or fillers, pauses, silences, hand gestures, body movements, laughter, snorts, throat clearing, etc. Components: letters, punctuation, grammar, diction, language, perspective, tone, word choice, rhythm, sensory language, paragraph breaks, headers, footers, margins, columns, typeface, fonts, letter spacing, line spacing, negative space, order, visual hierarchy, headline, title, byline, subtitles, lists, narrative, exposition, facts, data, statistics, claims, testimony, dialogue, introductions, conclusions, document length, letter size, word count, etc. Components: color, contrast, hue, brightness, saturation, line thickness, shapes, frame, representation, subjects, angle, perspective, objects, vanishing point, horizon, blur, transparency, resolution, quality, caption, title, labels, size, composition, negative space, visual hierarchy, layout, foreground, background, focus, shadows, light, etc. Components: panning, zoom, frame, angle, perspective, color, contrast, hue, brightness, saturation, shapes, frame, representation, subjects, objects, vanishing point, horizon, blur, transparency, resolution, quality, caption, title, size, composition, negative space, visual hierarchy, layout, foreground, background, focus, shadows, light, sound effects, white noise, background noise, music, silence, gestures, movement, etc.

 Remember, most media today is, in fact, mixed media.
 For example, print newspaper articles are primarily written but they also often contain image elements like photographs or charts.
 News websites, meanwhile, contain multiple layers of writing, images, sounds, and videos.
 How do these shifts in media and format impact the viewer?
 Do you think media form changes the way audiences read the news?
 The ways they respond to it?
 The way they interpret it?
 How do you think demographics like age impact which form audiences choose?
 How do demographics like class shift who has access to print or digital subscriptions and who, therefore, has access to certain types of news?